TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 <li>

-A certain generalization of the cross product to $n$ dimensions.
+A certain generalisation of the cross product to $n$ dimensions.

 </li>
 </ul>